NareinBod/NareinBod/README.md

 # 💫 About Me:
-I'm currently work on a Front-end web application<br>I'm looking to collaborate on Full stack projects<br>I'm looking for help with backend programming<br>I'm currently learning Machine learning<br>
+🚀 Frontend Developer | Aspiring Machine Learning Engineer 🎨 Currently interning as a Frontend Developer, building dynamic and responsive applications 🤝 Excited to collaborate on Full-Stack projects
+🛠 Looking for guidance in backend programming to expand my skill set 📚 Exploring the world of Machine Learning

 ## 🌐 Socials: